On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-\begin{proof} Since there is no swap that is good for both $v_{1}$ and $v_{2}$, $\pi$ is a topologically sorted ranking for $v_{1}$ and $v_{2}$.
-By Lemma~\ref{cl:twovoters} this means that $\pi$ is absolutely popular, so there exists no ranking preferred by a majority, that is, preferred by both voters. \end{proof}
+\begin{proof} Since there is no swap in $\pi$ that is good for both $v_i$ and $v_j$, $\pi$ is a topologically sorted ranking for $v_i$ and $v_j$.
+By Lemma~\ref{cl:twovoters} this means that $\pi$ is weakly popular for the sub-profile comprising $v_i$ and $v_j$, so there exists no ranking preferred by an absolute majority, that is, preferred by both voters. \myqed\end{proof}

+We are now ready to proceed to the main part of the proof.
+First, note that we can check in polynomial time whether $\pi$ is topologically sorted for any two of the voters and hence by Lemma \ref{cl:twovoters} whether there is a ranking that they both prefer.
+Clearly if \dmrev{there is a pair of voters such that no ranking exists that is preferred to $\pi$ by both voters, } then there is no ranking preferred to $\pi$ by all three voters.
+So we may assume that for any two of the three voters there is a ranking they both prefer to~$\pi$.